Originally posted 2017-10-22 19:35:24.

 ‘for Rafy that first union between us must have been a moment of truly inspirational power.
 Look: a man, exactly the type of man she believed she should love…a man she had chosen but who had courted her, finally took her as the woman she was…It was the final kiss that brought Pygmalion’s beautiful creation to life.
 When I made love to Rafy in that chalet, I made Rafy.
 The more I thought about it the more humbled I felt.’

-So the reward, when an AGP makes love with a man, is being made into the woman she feels herself to be.
+So the reward is being made into the woman she feels herself to be.
 Harry Benjamin commented on how powerful this was for transsexuals, and nothing has changed.

 The affirmative sexual hit that a transwoman gets from sex with a man — or sex as a woman as I have previously described it, meaning being penetrated — is huge.
 It is so powerful that girls can get addicted to it.